o3de/o3de.org/content/docs/userguide/network-synchronizing-game-state-using-scripts.md

+description: ' Learn about using scripts in &ALYlong; to synchronize game state. '
+slug: network-synchronizing-game-state-using-scripts
+title: Synchronizing Game State Using Scripts
+---
 # Synchronizing Game State Using Scripts<a name="network-synchronizing-game-state-using-scripts"></a>

 You can synchronize game state by using the Lua `ScriptComponent`\.
 The initial steps of synchronizing game state using the Lua `ScriptComponent` are similar to any other component\.
 There are two main steps: